 By filing a claim against the doctors and other health care professionals who failed to diagnose your infant’s newborn metabolic disorder in time, you may be able to recover monetary damages for their and your losses.
 Some of the types of damages that may be recovered include:

 Learning that your child has a devastating disease because of a previously undiagnosed newborn metabolic disorder can be overwhelming.
 If your child was not diagnosed promptly, you may have legal rights.
-Contact Chuck Hehmeyer at Raynes Lawn Hehmeyer for a confidential case evaluation by calling 1-800-535-1797.
+Contact us at Raynes & Lawn for a confidential case evaluation by calling 1-800-535-1797.

 If you or a loved one has been critically injured do to someone else’s negligence, please click here to fill out the contact form, or call 1-800-535-1797 and someone from our team will be ready to help.